OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 #### Problem 1

 Use a secure email provider like Protonmail or Tutanota.
-Also use trused VPN like Mullvad or ProtonVPN.
+Also use trusted VPN like Mullvad or ProtonVPN.
 E2E (end-to-end) encryption is only as secure as the service you are sending the email to.

 For example, if a Protonmail user sends an email to a GMail user, the email is encrypted with TLS, but Google can still read and hand over any data that passes through their server.
 E2E can be re-established by using features such as the password-protected email feature from Protonmail.